NickDarvey/Qx/README.md

 * ~~Support type argument for hub client~~
 * Figure out why the websocket is closing unexpectedly in the sample
-* ~~Add a nice ASP.NET COre style API (builder etc)~~ No longer required, devs just need to inherit from QueryableHub<>
+* ~~Add a nice ASP.NET COre style API (builder etc)~~ ~~No longer required, devs just need to inherit from QueryableHub<>~~ Added a 'AddQx' builder function.
 * ~~Consider making the endpoint names configurable~~ You can create your own queryable hubs!
 * Allow for generators to be preconfigured (e.g. range)